sharontherese/latin-mass-funeral/config/_default/content/Home/home.md

 Learning about the Latin Mass can be difficult as it is; learning about Latin Mass weddings can be downright overwhelming.

-This website provides information for those who would like a Latin Mass wedding, or are interested in learning about beautiful treasures of the Church.
+This website provides information for those who would like a Latin Mass wedding, or are interested in learning about beautiful treasures of the Church regarding marriage.

 ### Read more